pchemguy/ContactEditor/README.md

-# Contact Editor

 ## Overview

 "Contact Editor" demos the Model-View-Presenter (MVP) pattern backed by persistent storage (MVP-DB) in VBA.
 While studying OOP design patterns, I developed this mock application as a course project to serve as an MVP-DB template/prototype for my VBA experiments.
-It partially implements the "user <---> database" interaction workflow shown in the [figure](#FigUserDbLoop).
+It partially implements the "user <---> database" interaction workflow schematically shown in the [figure](#FigUserDbLoop).
 Typically, the user sends a query to the database, receives a response table, browses record data via a user form, and, possibly, updates the database.

 <a name="FigUserDbLoop"></a>